philipNoonan/oglFusionRealsense/README.md

 <h4>Windows</h3>

-To make vcpkg use a little bit cleaner we set two environment variables, defining the tpe of system (x64 / x86) and the location of vcpkg.exe.
+To make vcpkg use a little cleaner we set two environment variables, defining the tpe of system (x64 / x86) and the location of vcpkg.exe.
 Open a command promt with administrator privilages (hit windows key, type "cmd", right click "Command Prompt" and choose "Run as Administrator") .
 These commands may take a few seconds to execute.

 ```